 Open tendering is shorthand for competitive bidding.
 It allows companies to bid on goods in an open competition or open solicitation manner.
 Open tendering requirements call for the company to:

 - Be granted to the least cost provider sans contract negotiations

 Arguably, the open tendering method of procurement encourages effective competition to obtain goods with an emphasis on the value for money.
 However, considering this is a procedures based method a lot of procurement experts feel that this method is not very suitable for large or complex acquisitions due to the intense focus on the output process instead of stringent obedience to standards.
-In this Quality Management course learn about the ways to evaluate quality products on incoming orders, and to create quality products for sale.

 Unlike open tendering, restricted tendering only places a limit on the amount of request for tenders that can be sent by a supplier or service provider.
 Because of this selective process, restricted tendering is also sometimes referred to as selective tendering.
 Like open tendering, restricted tendering is considered a competitive procurement method, however, the competition is limited to agencies that are invited by the procuring team.
 The procuring entity should establish a set of guidelines to use when selecting the suppliers and service providers that will be on the invitation list.
 Randomized selections will not bode well for procuring.
 This method is selective to find the best-suited and most qualified agencies to procure goods and services from.
 It’s also employed as a way for the procuring team to save time and money during the selection process.